jushih/Springboard/README.md

 # Dataset

 **Fashion Landmark Images** - The img_landmark folder contains a subset of images from The Chinese University of Hong Kong's Fashion Landmark Dataset.
-To full dataset has ~120,000 images.
+The full dataset has ~120,000 images.

 **Forever21 Images** - The f21 folder contains ~2,000 additional clothing images I compiled by scraping the retailer's website.